 10-Day Superfood Immersion

-During the last part of Lifestyle Transformation, we encourage you to refrain from eating meats and processed foods.
+During this part of Lifestyle Transformation, we encourage you to refrain from eating meats and processed foods.
 Instead, you simply stock up on fruits and veggies, and Purium nutrition.

 According to a schedule, you supply your body with energy every couple of hours.
 In this way, you follow a 10-Day schedule that is similar to intermittent fasting.